 Spotty “Success” for Line and Wechat

 Given how successful Facebook has been, it is not surprising that the other two social network giants of Asia, Wechat and Line, have had limited success outside their main countries.
-Line is doing well in Indonesia, Taiwan and Japan, claiming top two spots in each of these countries.
+The line is doing well in Indonesia, Taiwan and Japan, claiming top two spots in each of these countries.

 It is also worth pointing out that Line and Snow, both from its Korean parent company Naver, are ranked top 2 among social networks in Japan.
 Snow, in particular, is ranked well ahead of its peers as the top 5 most downloaded app in the country, while the #2 Line is ranked at #16.